vplotvinov/contract-sanbox-example/README.md

 - **npm run test** -- running tests from tests/ folder

 ## Profit
-You can use one repository for writing and testing your contract.
+You can use one repository for writing (on FunC) and testing (Typescript) your contracts.